Follow us on Instagram - @vandylib

 Is it possible to see what books are in the library from our home computer?

 Yes!
-Click on the Online Catalog button and you will be able to search by title, author and keyword for materials held in Fayetteville Public School libraries.
+Click on the Library Catalog button and you will be able to search by title, author and keyword for materials held in Fayetteville Public School libraries.

 Does my child have access to library materials at other schools in the district?